FinleyConway/prototype_project/.github/SECURE_CODING.md

 - Do not commit build files or database files (use `.gitignore`).
 - Request review from a teammate before merging authentication-related changes.

----

-## Summary

-These secure coding standards support safer backend development and consistent practices across the project.
-They complement (but do not repeat) the broader guidelines in .github/SECURITY.md